 The key phrase here is that homeowners should feel free to make to cosmetic repairs and door adjustments.
 From a real estate agent’s perspective, this is a key issue.

 Engineers owe their clients their best, true, independent assessment of the situation.
 If there are structural integrity or safety issues and slab foundation repair could be a viable option, then there is a case for recommending foundation repair.
-But if there are no structural integrity or safety issues, the doing nothing is a viable issue.
+But if there are no structural integrity or safety issues, then doing nothing is a viable option.

 Risks of continued diminished performance are involved in all remedial measures.

 This is a problem that I see far too often: TREC inspectors and some engineers recommending foundation repair with no warning that underpinning may not solve the problem and indeed make things worse, even much worse.